Brennall/HFH-SRD/Chapter08.md

 **Giant Python**: The giant python is 20' long.
 It attacks first with a bite, and on a successful hit it is also able to constrict a victim for an additional 2d8 points of damage.
 The constriction continues on subsequent rounds.
 The hold may be broken with a successful saving throw versus Paralyzation; breaking the hold takes a full round.

-**Giant Rattlesnake**: These snakes are extremely quick, and bite twice per round.
+**Giant Rattler**: These snakes are extremely quick, and bite twice per round.
 One bite occurs at the beginning of the round, and another at the end of the round.
 The bite is venomous, and a victim must succeed in a saving throw versus Poison or die 1d4+2 turns later.
-The giant rattlesnake is 10' long, carnivorous, and will hunt large mammals.
+The giant rattler is 10' long, carnivorous, and will hunt large mammals.

 ### Spectre